Mirza Abdulgadir Vusagi: Memory and legacy

 After the arrest of the famous Azerbaijani poet Mikayil Mushfig on 4 June 1937, dozens of books and hundreds of manuscripts were confiscated from his house.
 Subsequently, the confiscated works were deemed "insignificant" and were burned on 13 October 1937.
-Most likely, among these destroyed books and manuscripts there were the works of Mirza Abdulgadir Vusagi's.
+Most likely, among these destroyed books and manuscripts were the works of Mirza Abdulgadir Vusagi's.

 In the city of Khizi, there is a street in the name of Mirza Abdulgadir Vusagi.

 Family

 In 1904, Vusagi married Zuleikha Ismailzada.
 From this marriage were born Mirza Ismailzada, Boyukkhanym Ismailzada, Balajakhanym Ismailzada, Mikayil Ismailzada (Mikayil Mushfig).